Contents

 In summary:

-- The Celestron FirstScope is a great budget option that gives surprisingly good power for the price and is small and easy to use
+- The Celestron FirstScope is a great budget option that is compact, portable, and easy to use

-- The Celestron Travel Scope 80 is great if you want a family telescope to take on trips or just if your household would value something that packs away easily into a backpack
+- The Celestron Travel Scope 70 DX (or Celestron Travel Scope 80) is great if you want a family telescope to take on trips or just if your household would value something that packs away easily into a backpack

-Overall, for the price, the Celestron StarSense Explorer LT 80AZ is really a great deal and gives you many of the advantages of a computerized telescope without many of the downsides and so it’s worth considering for a family to use together of a teenager to use alone.
+- The Celestron StarSense Explorer LT 80AZ is really a great deal and gives you many of the advantages of a computerized telescope without many of the downsides and so it’s worth considering for a family to use together with a teenager to use alone.